Rudolfisky/Demotica_Dashboard-Info/online_hosting_research.md

 ### In conclusion
 <br/>

-## What is a safe way to port fowrward
+## What is a safe way to port forward